 - Panel Counsel, American Knife and Tool Institute;

 - Panel Counsel, Armed Citizen’s Legal Defense Network, LLC;

 - Panel Counsel, United States Concealed Carry Association;

 - Speaker, author, and radio guest

-- Reed has spoken to the Mississippi Bar’s summer school for lawyers, at multiple continuing legal education programs, to student and women’s groups, been a guest on MPB’s In Legal Terms radio show, was featured in the Wall Street Journal and on Justicia.com, and has been cited in multiple news articles and legal publications.
+- Reed has spoken to the Mississippi Bar’s summer school for lawyers, at multiple continuing legal education programs, to student and women’s groups, been a guest on MPB’s In Legal Terms radio show and The J.T.
+Show on Supertalk Mississippi, was featured in the Wall Street Journal and on Justicia.com, and has been cited in multiple news articles and legal publications.